pjvds/goworkshop/README.md

             fmt.Printf("value from chanB: %v", v)
     }

-### Exersise
+### Exercise

-Rob and Christian talk is not that interesting, definitely not interesting enough to listen to it endlessly.
+Rob and Christian's talk is not that interesting, definitely not interesting enough to listen to it endlessly.

-* Create a channel with `time.After` that creates a channel and waits in a goroutine for the duration to elapse and then sends the current time on the returned channel.
+* Create a channel with `time.After` that creates a channel and waits in a go routine for the duration to elapse and then sends the current time on the returned channel.
 * In the `for` loop use `select` to select from both channels.
 * In case of a value from `c`, print to the console.
 * In case of a value from the timeout channel, print "bye!" to the console and exit the program.

 Hints:

-* A program exists when the `main` method returns.
+* A program exits when the `main` method returns.

 ## 08 Chinese whisper

-How expensive are goroutines and channels?
+How expensive are go routines and channels?
 Lets find out by doing a chinese whisper game.
-The initial exersise code provides two methods, `start` and `whisper`.
+The initial exercise code provides two methods, `start` and `whisper`.
 The `whisper` method gets the value from the `from` channel and, adds `1` to it, and writes it to the `to` channel.

-### Exersise
+### Exercise

 * Execute the code to see it prints `2`.
-* Change the `main` method so that is creates `10000` goroutines and whispers between them (like the circle in the classroom from your childhood).
+* Change the `main` method so that is creates `10000` go routines and whispers between them (like the circle in the classroom from your childhood).
 * Time the execution via the commandline: `time go run main.go` (first time you do this it also includes build time, so run twice).

 ## 09 Struct